-Federal Work Study is a need-based program.
+Federal Work–Study is a need-based program.
 It allows eligible undergraduate, graduate, and professional students to earn part of their educational expenses by working part time.
-Recipients can be full-time students or part-time.
+Recipients can be full-time or part-time students.

 The program awards UT students an average of $3,000 per year.
-The exact amount you receive is determined by your award amount and how many hours you work.
-You’re not allowed to work more than 20 hours per week during regular class sessions.
+The exact amount you receive is determined by your remaining need and how many hours you work.
+Work–study students work less than 30 hours per week, based on your award amount and class schedule.

 The program encourages community service work and work related to your course of study, whenever possible.

 You will earn $8.50/hour for on-campus positions and $11.50/hour for off-campus community services positions.

 - Your level of financial need; and

 - Your school’s funding level.